Data security

 Data security or data protection is the process of securing digital information to protect it from online threats.
 Data security or protection means protecting digital data, such as those in a database, from destructive forces and from the unwanted actions of unauthorized users, such as a cyberattack or a data breach.
 Data security protects computer hardware, software, storage devices, and the data of user devices.
 Data security also protects the data of organizations, companies and administrative controls.

-Data security guarantees the protection of individual data, such as identity documents and bank data, and protects against unauthorized access, theft and loss of individual data.
-Data security also protects data breaches that occurs in companies and industries.
-Good security measures in industries reduce the probability of data breaches, and employees can rely on the company with their data and private information to be kept secured while companies can continue to maintain a stable reputation.
+Proper data security practices reduce the risk of data breaches, including unauthorized access, theft and loss of individual data such as identity documents and bank data.
+Data security is part of information security.

 Technologies

 Disk encryption

 Disk encryption refers to encryption technology that encrypts data on a hard disk drive.
 It takes data from a storage device and coverts it into an unreadable format.
 Disk encryption typically takes form in either software (see disk encryption software) or hardware (see disk encryption hardware) which can be used together.
 Disk encryption is often referred to as on-the-fly encryption (OTFE) or transparent encryption.
 Full disk encryption encrypts each individual sector of a disk volume.
 Files and user data are encrypted to hinder unauthorized users from accessing without a decryption key.
 A diversifier permits a plaintext of a specific disk sector to be encrypted into different ciphertexts, which does not require additional storage, such as an initialization vector (IV) or message authentication code (MAC).